RoadieHQ/marketing-site/content/docs/integrations/dynatrace/index.md

 ## Step 1 - Obtain Dynatrace API key

 You need a Dynatrace API access token to be able to use the Dynatrace plugin.
-You can follow the instructions on how to retrieve the token on Dynatrace documentation: https://docs.dynatrace.com/docs/dynatrace-api/basics/dynatrace-api-authentication.
+You can follow the instructions on how to retrieve the token in the Dynatrace documentation: https://docs.dynatrace.com/docs/dynatrace-api/basics/dynatrace-api-authentication.

 The plugin requires an access token with the following permissions to be able to retrieve relevant information from the Dynatrace REST API:
 * `entities.read`